tkaitchuck/aHash/README.md

 ## AquaHash

 AquaHash is structured **very** similarly to aHash.
-(Though the two were designed completely independently) It scales up better and will start outperfroming aHash with inputs larger than 5-10KB.
+(Though the two were designed completely independently) It scales up better and will start outperforming aHash with inputs larger than 5-10KB.
 However it does not scale down nearly as well and does poorly with for example a single `i32` as input.
 It's only implementation at this point is in C++.

 ## t1ha

-I don't know what usecase this hash aims for.
+T1ha is fast at large sizes and the output is of high quality, but it is not clear what usecase it hash aims for.
 It has many different versions and is very complex, and uses hardware tricks, so one might infer it is meant for hashmaps like aHash.
-But any hash using it take at least **20ns**, and it doesn't out perfrom
-SipHash until the input sizes are larger than 128 bytes.
-I don't see any piratical use for this algorithm.
+But any hash using it take at least **20ns**, and it doesn't outperform even SipHash until the input sizes are larger than 128 bytes.
+So uses are likely niche.